-Three factors for successful lecture capture
+Three factors for Successful Lecture Capture

-“Classrooms Without Walls” are the new paradigm of education.
 Colleges are increasingly leveraging video technology to not only improve the quality of education they impart but also deliver lectures to a larger number of students – both on campus and off it.
+“Classrooms without Walls” are the new paradigm of education.
 Those who adopt it keep up with the times and make their students winners – those who don’t will fall behind technological advances.

 But capturing lectures requires expertise on both technology and acoustics.
 Since such solutions require significant investment, it’s best to spend time preparing the ground rather than rushing into it headlong.

 There are three important factors to consider before implementing a lecture capture solution.